Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

     inputSource.Dispose();
     ```

-    You can unregister face from `DeepLearningFaceREcognizer` internal model.
+    You can unregister the face from `DeepLearningFaceRecognizer` internal model.
     ```csharp
     deepLearningFaceRecognizer.UnregisterFace("FaceName1");
     ```